Skip to Main Content

 Key Accomplishments in 2023

 In a nation where most people are guaranteed easy access to most weapons, California will continue to face significant headwinds and devastating losses.
-In January 2023, 43 people were shot in back-to-back mass shootings across the state in just one week.
-So many others know painfully well how many other shootings never make national news but leave a wake of suffering and trauma just the same.
+In January 2023, 43 people were shot in five mass shootings across the state in just a single week.46 So many others know painfully well how many other shootings never make national news but leave a wake of suffering and trauma just the same.

 Given this gun violence, in 2023, California had the opportunity—and obligation—to continue pursuing innovative policy solutions to this devastating public health crisis and to continue to work to build a successful model for effective gun safety policy.
 Governor Newsom signed a number of bills in 2023, adding to his list of accomplishments.